Tuesday, December 30, 2025

 FEEDER CATTLE:

-Upon seeing the live cattle contracts continue to trade higher, the feeder
+Upon seeing the live cattle complex trading higher, the feeder cattle

 LEAN HOGS:

-The lean hog complex is also trading higher as the market continues to see
+The lean hog complex is also higher as traders are no longer up against

 ShayLe Stewart can be reached at shayle.stewart@dtn.com